deis/example-ruby-sinatra/README.md

 ### Wait until Active

 OpDemand will now orchestrate the deployment of your application stack.
 Once the environment has an **Active** status, your application should be good to go.
 However, this can take a while depending on the cloud provider, service type and size, and the build/deploy scripts (are you compiling something?).
-If configuration is correct and scripts execute successfuly
+Grab some coffee and:

 * Watch the Key Pair and Security Group build, deploy and become **Active**
 * Watch the Instance build, deploy and become **Active** (this takes a few minutes)
-* Watch the Load Balancer build, deploy and become **Active** (this takes a bit as well)
+* Watch the Load Balancer build, deploy and become **Active**

 While you wait for the Instance to become active, click into the Instance to watch real-time log feedback.

 ### Troubleshooting

 It's not uncommon to experience errors when provisioning new stacks from scratch.
-As you work on customizing configuration, you may need to **Destroy** and re-**Deploy** the environment multiple times before the automation works reliably.
+As you work on customizing configuration, you may need to **Destroy** and **Deploy** the environment multiple times before the automation works reliably.

 * For *Cloud Provider API* Errors, check the service's primary configuration fields
 * For *SSH Key* Errors, make sure Deployment configuration sections contain valid SSH private keys
-* For *SSH Return Code* Errors login to the Instance over SSH and make sure the Build & Deploy scripts execute successfully
+* For *SSH Return Code* Errors, SSH into an instance and make sure the Build & Deploy scripts execute successfully

 ###### SSH Access